1990 Virginia Tech Hokies football team

-The 1990 Virginia Tech Hokies football team represented Virginia Tech (formally the Virginia Polytechnic Institute and State University) as an independent during the 1990 NCAA Division I-A football season.
-Led by fourth-year head coach Frank Beamer, the Hokies compiled an overall record of 6–5.
-Virginia Tech played home games at Lane Stadium in Blacksburg, Virginia.
+The 1990 Virginia Tech Hokies football team represented Virginia Polytechnic Institute and State University as an independent during the 1990 NCAA Division I-A football season.
+Led by fourth-year head coach Frank Beamer, the Hokies finished the season with a record of 6–5 and were ranked No. 25 in the final Coaches Poll.
+The team played its home games at Lane Stadium in Blacksburg, Virginia.